3,4-Dimethoxyamphetamine

 3,4-Dimethoxyamphetamine (3,4-DMA), or simply dimethoxyamphetamine (DMA), is a psychedelic drug of the phenethylamine and amphetamine families.
 It is one of the dimethoxyamphetamine (DMA) series of positional isomers.
+The drug is also an analogue of other psychedelics like 3,4-methylenedioxyamphetamine (MDA), 3,4,5-trimethoxyamphetamine (TMA), and mescaline (3,4,5-trimethoxyphenethylamine).
+It has been reported to produce psychedelic effects in humans but only entactogen-like effects without stimulant- or psychedelic-like effects in animals.